jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Relationship with subject matter
 (10) Sections MD 14 to MD 16 (which relate to family credit abatement), with necessary modifications, apply to the calculation of the family credit abatement in subsection (7).
 Minimum family tax credit formula: section ME 1
-(11) The instalments for the relevant tax credit are calculated using, for the calculation of the minimum family tax credit, the following formula: prescribed amount − net family scheme income × weekly periods 52.
+(11) The instalments for the relevant tax credit are calculated using, for the calculation of the minimum family tax credit, the following formula:prescribed amount −net family scheme income×weekly periods52.
 Definition of items in formula in subsection (11)
 (12) In the formula,—
   (a) prescribed amount is $20,800: